why are plates round?

 2-6 Moxon St, London W1U 4EW

 It was a September day in 2021 and I had only been in London for around a week and a half.
 My dad and I were strolling around Marylebone: from his memories of when we lived in London, it was his favorite area.
-He told me about a tour he had done with my Mom where they were taken around specialist shops to find quality ingredients, and many of them were in this area.
+He told me about a tour he had done with my Mom where they were taken around specialist shops to learn about different ingredients, and many of them were in this area.
 We passed by the fishmonger that they went to 16 years ago, the greengrocers and finally the cheese shop.
-We went inside and sat at their little restaurant, where we ordered a french cheese board, and I quickly realized that this would be one of my favorite places in London for years to come.
+We went inside and sat at their restaurant where we ordered a french cheese board, and I quickly realized that this would be one of my favorite places in London for years to come.

 Since going with my dad that time, I’ve gone only with people I hold close to my heart.
-I go every year on my birthday to have brunch, and whenever I’m in the area I cant resist stopping by and taking a soft cheese or a comté.
+I go every year on my birthday to have brunch, and whenever I’m in the area I cant resist stopping by and taking a soft cheese or a comté back home with me.

 If you’re ever in the need for some great cheese and bread, a good glass of wine and some delicious cured meats, I could not recommend this place more.